pamoroso/dandegui/README.md

 Delete the text of the window associated with `STREAM`.
 More output may later be sent to the stream and the new text will appear at the beginning of the window.

+#### `*DEFAULT-FONT*` [variable]

+The default font of text windows, which must be an Interlisp font descriptor or a font list such as `(IL:TERMINAL 10)`.

 #### `OPEN-WINDOW-STREAM &KEY TITLE` [function]

-Opens a new window and returns the associated output stream.
+Opens a new text window and returns the associated output stream.
 The function sets the window title to `TITLE` if supplied.

 #### `PRINT-MESSAGE STREAM MESSAGE &OPTIONAL DONT-CLEAR-P` [function]

-Prints the string `MESSAGE` to the prompt area of the window associated with `STREAM` and returns `STREAM`.
+Prints the string `MESSAGE` to the prompt area of the text window associated with `STREAM` and returns `STREAM`.
 If `DONT-CLEAR-P` is non NIL the area will be cleared first.

 To clear the prompt area pass the empty string as the message and `t` as the optional argument, e.g. call `(gui:print-message stream "" t)`.